Scope of this technical record

 E.OC1 has unusually high diagnostic value because the operating instant is known: the event occurs during acceleration.
 Record whether the motor begins to move, whether the event follows a recent parameter or motor change, whether a heavily inertial or jammed load is present, and whether the fault remains after the motor/cable branch is evaluated.
 A trip that only occurs under loaded acceleration and a trip that occurs instantly after a repaired output stage are not equivalent cases.

 For a board-level assessment, an instantaneous repeat event after verified external isolation raises the relevance of the six-channel driver path, gate support rails and output module.
-A fault that disappears when the application is separated requires the opposite commercial decision: avoid unnecessary internal board replacement and pursue motor/cable/load causes first.
+A fault that disappears when the application is separated requires the opposite service decision: avoid unnecessary internal board replacement and pursue motor/cable/load causes first.

 Practical branching record